Pickleball Court Construction: How to Plan, Budget & Build

 blue and green pickleball courts

-Pickleball is no longer a fad.
-In fact, it’s one of the fastest-growing sports in the United States.
+Pickleball is one of the fastest-growing sports in the United States.
 Parks, schools, and community centers are adding courts to meet demand, often by converting unused spaces.
 A well-designed court is more than a play surface.
 It’s a community anchor.

 Why Pickleball Courts Matter